SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 ### Work as worship

-What this all means I take from the [Baháʼí Writings.](https://www.bahai.org/library/authoritative-texts/bahaullah/kitab-i-aqdas/13#810736036)
+What this all means I take from the [Baháʼí Writings](https://www.bahai.org/library/authoritative-texts/bahaullah/kitab-i-aqdas/13#810736036) (do not read that reference if you're anti-religion, if you think you have a decent sense of economic justice you won't need to read it).
+((Of course, if you have a decent sense of economic justice you really are "religious" in the non-denominational sense at least. *Justice* being an idealists spiritual virtue.))

 (**Aside:** for what it's worth, the above Baháʼí excerpt cited is as spiritual a view of the MMT Job Guarantee policy as I've read anywhere.
 It's an example of what I mean by gong beyond MMT.)